pablodiste/data-store/README.md

 It is very common in big applications to request the same information from many different locations.
 In order to avoid doing repeated API calls the `Store` implements a `RateLimiter`.

 The limiter will allow the first call, and then any subsequent call inside a time span provided will not be executed.
 If the second call happens before the completion of the first call, that second call will wait for the result of the first one and it will return the same value for both.
-If the second call happens after the first call has arrived, a stored result will be returned instead until the time provided in the limiter has elapsed.
+If the second call happens after the first call has arrived, `NoData` is returned instead until the time provided in the limiter has elapsed.
 Once the time has elapsed the store is able to call the API again.

 It is available a `LimitedFetcher` and provides a way to define a `rateLimitPolicy`: